 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-The word “guarantee” should not be used in a way that could confuse consumers about their consumer rights (rule 3.53) but may be used as long as the meaning is clear.
+“Guarantee” should not be used in a way that could confuse consumers about their rights (rule 3.53), but may be used if the meaning is clear.

-Marketers should distinguish between offering a guarantee, such as a satisfaction or your money back guarantee, and claims that something is guaranteed, for example, a certain level of performance is guaranteed.
+Marketers should distinguish between offering a guarantee, such as a ‘satisfaction or money back guarantee’, and claims that something, for example a certain level of performance, is guaranteed (see Smartinvest Capital Ltd, 21 November 2018).
 Marketers who cannot “guarantee” certain results should be careful not to imply they can.

 Significant limitations to guarantees should be clearly stated